Anderson's two-run triple in 11th lifts Marlins past Pirates

-MIAMI (AP) — Brian Anderson atoned for a costly error with a two-run triple in the 11th inning and the Miami Marlins beat the Pittsburgh Pirates 3-2 Thursday afternoon.
+MIAMI (AP) — Brian Anderson atoned for a costly error with a two-run triple in the 11th inning and the Miami Marlins beat the Pittsburgh Pirates 3-2 Thursday.

-Anderson originally was hit by a pitch from reliever Wil Crowe (3-6) but the Pirates successfully challenged, saying it hit hit his bat first.
-Anderson then sent a drive to deep right center that scored Jesús Aguilar and Avisaíl Garcíia.
+Anderson originally was ruled to have been hit by a pitch from Wil Crowe (3-6), but the Pirates successfully challenged, saying it hit his bat first.
+Anderson then sent a drive to deep right center that scored Jesús Aguilar and Avisaíl García.

+“At any point, you don’t shut it down,” Anderson said.
+“When I got hit by the pitch, I was ready to go on base.
+I just tried to focus on what’s in front of me.
+I was just thankful to have an opportunity to come up there and try to put barrel on the ball.”

+Joey Wendle doubled, singled and walked for the Marlins, who had their second straight walk-off against Pittsburgh and split the four-game series.

 Ben Gamel’s RBI double against Richard Bleier (2-1) in the top of the 11th put the Pirates ahead 2-1.

-Pittsburgh tied it 1-1 in the eighth on third baseman Anderson’s fielding error that scored Yoshi Tsutsugo from first.
-Tsutgo reached on a two-out single against reliever Steven Okert.
-Anderson muffed Diego Castillo’s hard grounder and Tsutsugo raced home as the ball went in the foul ground in left field.
+Pittsburgh tied it at 1 in the eighth on third baseman Anderson’s fielding error that scored Yoshi Tsutsugo from first.
+Tsutsugo reached on a two-out single against reliever Steven Okert.
+Anderson muffed Diego Castillo’s hard grounder and Tsutsugo raced home as the ball went into foul ground in left field.

+“I definitely pride myself on my defense, so that’s something I have to keep working on and keep getting better at,” Anderson said.

 Marlins starter Braxton Garrett struck out a career-high 11 in six scoreless innings.
 Garrett allowed two hits, walked two and hit two batters.

+“I think once I got past the second inning, I started calming down and kind of threw like I’m used to,” Thompson said.

-Major League-stolen base leader Berti exited after the first because of a mild left groin strain.
-Berti drew a leadoff walk but felt discomfort after stealing second.
+Berti, the majors’ stolen base leader, exited after the first because of a mild left groin strain.
+He drew a leadoff walk, but felt discomfort after stealing second — his 28th stolen base this season.

-Marlins shortstop Miguel Rojas left in the ninth after he absorbed a blow to the face from the helmet of Oneil Cruz on an unsuccessful steal attempt of second.
+Marlins shortstop Miguel Rojas left in the ninth after he was hit in the mouth by the helmet of Oneil Cruz, who was unsuccessful on a steal attempt of second.

 CIRCUITOUS PATH

-Pirates right-fielder Castillo took a different angle as he tracked Fortes’ drive in the second.
+Pirates right fielder Castillo took a different angle as he tracked Nick Fortes’ drive in the second.
 Castillo turned right before abruptly turning and diving to his left to catch the shot on the warning track.

 TRAINER’S ROOM

-Pirates: C Henry Davis (left wrist injury), the No. 1 overall selection in the 2021 draft, will be shut down for the remainder of the month.
+Pirates: C Henry Davis (left wrist injury), the No. 1 overall selection in last year’s draft, will be shut down for the remainder of the month.

 Marlins: RHP Cole Sulser (right lat strain) is continuing with his throwing program.